barry-luijten/ChatAnalyzer/README.md

   * Total number of documents sent (iOS only)
   * Total number of contact cards sent (iOS only)
   * Total number of locations sent
-  * Top 3 words used
+  * Top 3 -uncommon- words used
   * Top 5 emoji's used
   * Average number of words per message used
   * Total number of unique words used (vacabulary)